Editor’s Note: Originally published on Mar. 11, 2021, last updated on June 29, 2022.

 7. Inventory Performance Index (IPI)

-Excess inventory.
-It estimates the proportion of units deemed to be excess stock.
+- Excess inventory.
+It estimates the proportion of units deemed to be in excess of 90 days’ worth of demand.

-FBA sell-through rate.
-This is the number of units sold, versus units usually in stock.
+- FBA sell-through rate.
+This is the number of units sold over 90 days, versus units usually in stock.

-FBA in-stock rate.
-This indicates how efficient you are at replenishing stock levels, as explained in this video.
-And unlike the other 3 metrics, it only goes back 60 days.
+- FBA in-stock rate.
+This indicates how efficient you are at maintaining stock levels over a 30-days period, against total sales in 60 days.

 C. Experience Metrics